gwpachlatko/anything-goes/_posts/2020-04-29-corona-lack-of-strategy.md

 The unsuspecting reader may think such sounds like a brilliant idea.
 People receive a voucher worth €25 (single household) or €50 (multi–person household), which they can spend in a restaurant or pub of their choice.
 Publicans will have a turnover that they might not otherwise have.
 Things are at last looking up again, right?

 Not so quick.
-Let’s have a look at some figures, shall we?
+Let’s have a look at some numbers, shall we?
 (I dare say, the adverts campaign the Viennese Chamber of Commerce launched at around the same time — “1 coffee may save the day, 2 may save the café” — was just as successful at a considerably lower expense.)

 #### The Voucher Scheme